codeforamerica/form-flow/README.md

 ### Mixpanel event from language selector

-If your application is using mixpanel, and you want to keep track clicks into the language selector button, we send an event called `language-selector-click` in [our JavaScript](https://github.com/codeforamerica/form-flow/blob/9a1c6f7a25336e3f9660c2ad9efea013268c860f/src/main/resources/META-INF/resources/webjars/form-flow/0.0.1/js/formFlowLanguageSelector.js#L252).
+If your application is using [Mixpanel](https://mixpanel.com/), and you want to keep track clicks into the language selector button, we send an event called `language-selector-click` in [our JavaScript](https://github.com/codeforamerica/form-flow/blob/9a1c6f7a25336e3f9660c2ad9efea013268c860f/src/main/resources/META-INF/resources/webjars/form-flow/0.0.1/js/formFlowLanguageSelector.js#L252).

+We send the whole url to Mixpanel, including any query parameters, such as `lang`.

 # How to use